Pyre540/tinkers-levelling-addon/README.md

 # Tinkers' Levelling Addon

-Simple, <u>**unofficial**</u> addon mod for [Tinkers' Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) for modern Minecraft versions.
+Simple, **unofficial**addon mod for [Tinkers' Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) for modern Minecraft versions.
 Based on the [Tinkers' Tool Leveling](https://www.curseforge.com/minecraft/mc-mods/tinkers-tool-leveling) addon for Minecraft 1.12.2.

 This addon adds a single new modifier for Tinkers' tools and armors - _Improvable_.
 Unlike original addon, tool levelling is not available from the start and must be applied to each piece of gear separately.
 After applying your tools are able to earn XP and level up.
 XP is earned by performing tool's intended actions like mining, harvesting, dealing damage, etc. On level up additional modifier slot is rewarded.

 **Disclaimer:** Since Tinkers' Construct is based around limited amount of modifier slots, this addon completely disrupts its balance!

-This is an <u>**unofficial**</u> addon.
+This is an **unofficial** addon.
 Please do **not** reach out to the Tinkers' Construct developers for support and be sure to mention that this mod is installed if you do have an issue with Tinkers' Construct itself.
 You can report bugs and crashes related to Tinkers' Levelling Addon [here](https://github.com/Pyre540/tinkers-levelling-addon/issues).

 ## Features